Rev. Joan Montagnes

-Holistic herbalist Sarah Sorci is the owner of Sweet Flag Herbs in Hamburg.
+About the facilitator: Holistic herbalist Sarah Sorci is the owner of Sweet Flag Herbs in Hamburg.
 She offers wellness and property consultations, educational workshops, therapeutic horticulture sessions, and writing.
-Sarah is co-coordinator of the WNY chapter of Herbalists Without Borders, and is excited to be part of the movement towards accessible, just, and sustainable health care. www.sweetflagherbs.com
+Sarah is co-coordinator of the WNY chapter of Herbalists Without Borders, and is excited to be part of the movement toward accessible, just, and sustainable health care. www.sweetflagherbs.com

 Food Bank Donations